 Sec.
-86.303. - Appeals.
+86.303.
+Appeals.

-- (a) Applicability.
-The property owner or applicant for new development may appeal the following administrative decisions to the city council: - (1) The applicability of an impact fee to the development; - (2) The amount of the impact fee due; - (3) The availability of, the amount of, or the expiration of an offset or credit against payment of an impact fee for inclusion in a subdivision improvement agreement; - (4) The expiration of an offset or credit - (45) The application of an offset or credit against an impact fee due; - (56) The amount of the impact fee in proportion to the benefit received by the new development;
+(a) Applicability.
+The property owner or applicant for new development may appeal the following administrative decisions to the city council:

+- (1) The applicability of an impact fee to the development; - (2) The amount of the impact fee due; - (3) The availability of, the amount of, or the expiration of an offset or credit against payment of an impact fee for inclusion in a subdivision improvement agreement; - (4) The expiration of any other offset or credit; - (45) The application of an offset or credit against an impact fee due; - (56) The amount of the impact fee in proportion to the benefit received by the new development; - (67) The availability of or amount of a refund due, if any; or - (78) The applicability of an exception or exemption: : or